White Rice

 Method

-Store uncooked rice in airtight containers in cool, dark, dry pantry conditions
+Store uncooked white rice in airtight container in cool, dark, dry place

 Duration